NamrataVLSI/NamrataVLSI/README.md

 ---

-# 🌱 What You'll Find Here
+## 🌱 What You'll Find Here

-This GitHub is where I document my learning and engineering projects.
+This GitHub showcases my work in **Analog and Mixed-Signal IC Design**, documenting the complete engineering workflow from **circuit design to physical implementation and verification**.

-Repositories include
+Repositories include:

 - Analog Building Blocks
 - Mixed-Signal Systems